-Gunmen attack Afghan communications ministry in Kabul
+Afghan communications ministry attacked, at least two gunmen killed

-KABUL (Reuters) - Gunmen attacked the communications ministry in the centre of Kabul on Saturday, interrupting months of relative calm in the Afghan capital and underlining security threats that have continued despite efforts to open peace talks with the Taliban.
+KABUL (Reuters) - Gunmen attacked the communications ministry in the centre of Kabul on Saturday, interrupting months of relative calm in the Afghan capital and underlining the continued security threats despite efforts to open peace talks with the Taliban.

-Saturday’s attack began shortly before midday with an explosion at the entrance to the multi-storey building housing the ministry in a busy commercial area of the city, followed up by gunfire which could be heard over a mile away.
+The attack began shortly before midday when a suicide bomb was detonated at the entrance to the multi-storey building housing the ministry in a busy commercial area of the city, followed up by gunfire which could be heard over a mile away.

-“I saw three attackers going into the ministry.
-One of them detonated his explosives and two are fighting security forces,” Ahmad Zaki, an employee of the ministry said outside as the fighting went on.
+“We saw a gunman trying to break open an office door and as we were running out, he was trying to shoot us and he started shouting ‘I will kill everyone here’,” said Syeda Rashid, an office administrator in the ministry who escaped with several of her colleagues.
+She said at least six women had been wounded.

-The area around the building was sealed off by police as at least three attackers battled security forces, Interior Ministry spokesman Nasrat Rahimi said.
+The area around the building was sealed off by police as at least three attackers battled security forces for several hours before the attack was finally suppressed in the late afternoon, Interior Ministry spokesman Nasrat Rahimi said.

-Officials said the ministry building was evacuated but some of the attackers were holed up in a post office next door.

-By early afternoon, Rahimi said at least two of the attackers had been killed and gunfire could no longer be heard.
-However, there was no confirmation that the attack was over.
+Hundreds of workers from the communications ministry, he ministry of information and culture and the central statistics officer were evacuated from the building, along with several young children at a childcare centre for ministry staff.

+“We were having lunch when we heard the explosion,” said Rabia, who worked at the childcare centre.
+“We grabbed the children together into the safe room and just waited till the security forces arrived,” she said.

-The explosion, which security officials said appeared to have been caused by a suicide bomber, was also close to the heavily fortified Serena Hotel, one of the very few Kabul hotels still used by foreign visitors.
+The blast, which security officials said appeared to have been caused by a suicide bomber, was also close to the heavily fortified Serena Hotel, one of the very few Kabul hotels still used by foreign visitors.

-Health ministry spokesman Wahid Mayar said six wounded had been brought to Kabul hospitals and one security official, who spoke on condition of anonymity because he was not authorised to talk to the media, said at least three people had been killed.
+There was no final casualty total but one security official, who spoke on condition of anonymity because he was not authorised to talk to the media, said at least three people had been killed and nine wounded in addition to the attackers.
+Health ministry spokesman Wahid Mayar said six wounded had been brought to Kabul hospitals.

-But there was no final word on casualties and no claim of responsibility for the operation, which marked a return to the kind of complex urban attack that have been familiar features of the Afghan conflict over recent years.

-The Taliban issued a statement denying they were behind the attack, the latest in a series of militant attacks that have killed hundreds of people in Kabul over recent years.
+The operation marked a return to the kind of complex attacks in an urban centre that have killed hundreds of people in Kabul and other Afghan cities over recent years.

-Many such operations have been claimed by the local affiliate of the radical Islamic State group.
+There was no claim of responsibility but the Taliban issued a statement denying any involvement.
+Many such attacks have been claimed by the radical Islamic State group.

 Prior to Saturday’s attack, Kabul had been relatively calm as U.S. officials have held a series of meetings with representatives from the Taliban to try to agree the basis for a peace settlement and an end to more than 17 years of war.